 Your audiences aren’t bound to their desktops anymore.
 So your brand story has to make sense when consumed through multiple devices.
-Mobile analytics should be infused into your overall analytics view, so you can analyze and improve how your mobile customers interact with your story.
-This includes understanding how mobile web and mobile app behavior connects into your customer journey.
+Mobile analytics should be infused into your overall analytics view, so you can analyse and improve how your mobile customers interact with your story.
+This includes understanding how mobile web and mobile app behaviour connects into your customer journey.

 Prepare a better brand story with predictive intelligence.

 The story you tell today will not be the story you tell tomorrow.
 To keep your brand story fresh, you’ll need to improve it.
 Marketers must now anticipate as well as react to audience behaviours and traits.
 And with the competition just a click away, mistakes can be costly.
 You need to be able to anticipate what your customers want, so you can deliver the right experiences at precisely the right time.

 Marketing analytics tools listen to your audience in a way that reveals what they will want to hear in the future.
 Predictive intelligence capabilities such as Adobe Live Stream help convert ongoing data capture into a real-time events fire hose.
 With that knowledge, you’re better equipped to adapt and improve your future story.

 Features such as anomaly detection and contribution analysis allow you to understand what’s happening on your websites, detect unusual events and see how different parts of your story contribute to the customer journey.
 With those insights, you can react to what’s happening in the blink of an eye and adapt your marketing to get better response.